 14. Melnikov House

-The eccentric house that Konstantin Melnikov built for him and his family was surrounded by a world wind of controversial and un-acceptance, but over the years turned into a 20th century icon for Russian architecture.
-With an aesthetic different from a traditional Soviet residential architecture, it was an essence of the later Russian Avant-garde.
-It features 2 interlocking cylindrical volumes standing 3 stories high with enough space for the family, and a studio space.
+The eccentric house that Konstantin Melnikov built for him and his family was surrounded by a whirlwind of controversy and un-acceptance, but over the years turned into a 20th-century icon for Russian architecture.
+With an aesthetic different from traditional Soviet residential architecture, it was an essence of the later Russian Avant-garde.
+It features 2 interlocking cylindrical volumes standing 3 stories high with enough space for the family, and studio space.
 The windows are a series of shapes resulting in a honeycomb structure with angles that were determined by the quarter lengths of the standard local bricks.
 These windows provided an even dispersion of light, air and heat that beautifully lit up the interior space.

 The underground world of Moscow reads of a whole other world of amazing architecture for a daily commuter.
-The Metro was one of the major propagandas of the Soviet era right from 1938, with a desire of the Soviet leaders to communicate power of the union to citizens and visitors.
+The Metro was one of the major propaganda of the Soviet-era right from 1938, with a desire of the Soviet leaders to communicate the power of the union to citizens and visitors.

 The underground palaces for the people were initially a Russian version of art Deco with some avant-garde forms that slowly transitioned to Neo-Classical with Imperial motifs.
 These stations are an embodiment of brilliance and a radiant past.
 All the stations differ from one another some are richly decorated with ornaments and bas reliefs; some are vaulted with large mosaics depicting historic events in history with gilded arches.
 The cost to experience them is only that of a metro ticket.